KrzysztofUrbaniec/FoodDataAnalysis/README.md

 # Food Data Central API project

 ## Problem definiton
 People need to supply various nutrients, such as vitamins, minerals, proteins and others in order to retain good health.
 This goal can be achieved through a balanced diet.
 Sometimes our habits make us uncounsciously supply less of certain nutrients, than we should, though.
 This can lead to emergence of deficiencies.
-This project focuses on four key elements (among many others) needed to ensure human well-being - vitamin A, vitamin D (D3, cholecalciferol), magnesium and calcium.
+This project focuses on three key elements (among many others) needed to ensure human well-being - calcium, magnesium and potassium.
 The goal is to find natural products that contain highest amounts of these nutrients and could be easily incorporated into everyday diet.

 ## Project description
 Project consists of 3 stages: